-The Company's retail stores are located in leased retail locations across the United States and Canada.
+A significant portion of our revenues are through the Company's retail stores in leased retail locations across the United States and Canada.
 Successful operation of a retail store depends, in part, on the overall ability of the retail location to attract a consumer base sufficient to make store sales volume profitable.
-If the Company is unable to identify new retail locations with consumer traffic sufficient to support a profitable sales level, retail growth may be limited.
-Further, if existing stores do not maintain a sufficient customer base that provides a reasonable sales volume or the Company is unable to negotiate appropriate lease terms for the retail stores, there could be a material adverse impact on the Company's sales, gross margin, and results of operations.
+If we are unable to identify new retail locations with consumer traffic sufficient to support a profitable sales level, our retail growth may be limited.
+Further, if existing stores do not maintain a sufficient customer base that provides a reasonable sales volume or we are unable to negotiate appropriate lease terms for the retail stores, there could be a material adverse impact on our sales, gross margin, and results of operations.